+- divestment;

-- divestment; - ending connections with competitors; - remedies that enable undertakings to access certain infrastructure (eg, networks, intellectual property and essential facilities); and - remedies on amending a long-term exclusive agreement.
+- ending connections with competitors;

+- remedies that enable undertakings to access certain infrastructure (e.g., networks, intellectual property and essential facilities);

+and

+- remedies on amending a long-term exclusive agreement.

-The board conditions its clearance decision on the application of the remedies.
+The Board conditions its approval decision on the application of the remedies.
 Whether the parties may complete the merger before the remedies have been complied with depends on the nature of the remedies.
 Remedies may be either a condition precedent for the closing or an obligation post-closing of the merger.
 The parties may complete the merger if the remedies are not designed as a condition precedent for the closing.